The Award of Merit was established in 1964 and is administered by the Awards and Honors Committee. It is the Association’s highest honor.

 2. Purpose of the Award

-2.1 The Award of Merit is the highest award with which ASIS&T recognizes sustained contributions to the field of information science and its purpose is to recognize an individual deemed to have made particularly noteworthy contributions.
-Such contributions may include 1) scholarly contributions to the advancement of our field, such as the expression of new ideas, the creation of new devices, the development of better techniques, or substantial research efforts which have led to further development of thought or devices or applications, or 2) other outstanding contributions to the field/profession of information science, as evidenced by successful efforts in the educational, social, or political processes affecting the profession.
+2.1 The Award of Merit is the Association’s highest award.
+The Award of Merit recognizes sustained contributions to the field of information science.
+Its purpose is to recognize an individual deemed to have made particularly noteworthy contributions.
+Such contributions may include 1) scholarly contributions to the advancement of our field, such as the expression of new ideas, the creation of new technologies, the development of better techniques, or substantial research efforts which have led to further development of thought or devices or applications, or 2) other outstanding contributions to the field/profession of information science, as evidenced by successful efforts in the educational, social, or political processes affecting the profession.

 2.2 Scope: The Award of Merit is typically awarded for the sum of a person’s professional career.

-3.1 Candidates for the award shall be eligible without regard to nationality, membership in the Society, or other limitation.
+3.1 Candidates for the award shall be eligible without regard to nationality, membership in the Association, or other limitation.

 3.2 In cases where joint contribution has been made, a joint award may be made.